rdayupay/discdrive/README.md

 # DiscDrive

-DiscDrive is an ecommerce web page for purchasing golf discs, built using Next.js v14 and Tailwind CSS.
+DiscDrive is an e-commerce platform specializing in the sale of golf discs, with a primary focus on facilitating the creation of new disc listings.
+Utilizing Next.js v14 and Tailwind CSS, DiscDrive enables users to effortlessly add new discs to their inventory.

 # 👍 Features Implemented